ronaldbosma/blog/content/blog/apim-client-certificate-series/03-securing-backend-connections-with-mtls-in-apim/index.md

 If you also run into this issue, upvote [Support updating certificates generated in Key Vault (Bug)](https://feedback.azure.com/d365community/idea/de682266-c5fb-ee11-a73c-000d3a012948) on the Azure Feedback Forum.
 Hopefully, this will speed up the process of getting it fixed.

 As a workaround, we've added a boolean parameter to our deployment which we can manually set to `true` when the 'certificate' resources is created for the first time.
 After the first deployment, we set it to `false` so the 'certificate' resource is not updated and the deployment will succeed.
 This is not ideal, but it's a workaround until the issue is fixed.

+### Conclusion

+In comparison to validating a client certificate in API Management, which we did in previous posts, using a client certificate to connect to a backend is fairly easy to setup.
+You only need to create a client certificate in the Key Vault and reference it in the backend configuration of API Management.

+In this post, we've created a client certificate in the Key Vault using an Azure CLI command.
+But what if you been given a .pfx file and you need to import that into the Key Vault?
+In the next post, we'll cover how to import a certificate into the Key Vault from an Azure Pipeline.